PowerFeather/powerfeather-sdk/README.md

 # PowerFeather SDK

-Software development kit for PowerFeather boards.
 The following boards are supported:

 | Board                 | Supported | Platform          |
 |-----------------------|-----------|-------------------|
 | ESP32-S3 PowerFeather | Yes       | Arduino & ESP-IDF |

-## Installation
+## Setup

-Installation is documented on [docs.powerfeather.dev/sdk/install](docs.powerfeather.dev/sdk/install).
+Setup for supported platforms is documented on [docs.powerfeather.dev/sdk/setup](docs.powerfeather.dev/sdk/setup).

 ## Examples

-- [supply_and_battery_info](examples/supply_and_battery_info/) - Illustrates how to retrieve basic information about the external supply and battery for ESP-IDF.
+- [supply_and_battery_info](examples/supply_and_battery_info/) - Demonstrates how to retrieve basic information about the external supply and battery for ESP-IDF.
-- [Supply_and_Battery_Info](examples/Supply_and_Battery_Info/) -  Illustrates how to retrieve basic information about the external supply and battery for Arduino.
+- [Supply_and_Battery_Info](examples/Supply_and_Battery_Info/) - Demonstrates how to retrieve basic information about the external supply and battery for Arduino.